CarolinaFernandez/CarolinaFernandez.github.io/_posts/2022-03-03-Nginx-reverse-proxy-in-Docker.md

 This effectively removes the "/local" prefix from the user request; as a pre-processing step before passing it to the target server.

-### Passing the Authorization header
+### Passing the authorisation header

 Two options were considered here.
 Pick the one most suited to your needs and locate it under server/location, same as with the "rewrite" directive:

-* Passing the credentials provided by the user (as when directly interacting with the original API):
+1. Passing the credentials provided by the user (as when directly interacting with the original API):
   ```nginx
   proxy_set_header   Authorization $http_authorization;
   ```
-* Hardcoding the credentials of the target service:
+1. Hardcoding the credentials of the target service:
+  First encoding the user and password in base64
   ```bash
   $ echo -n "user:password" | base64
   dXNlcjpwYXNzd29yZA==
   ```
+  And then pasting it as part of the authorisation header:
   ```nginx
   proxy_set_header   Authorization "Basic dXNlcjpwYXNzd29yZA==";
   ```